Rebate Program Start: January, 15, 2020

-Replace your smoky, old woodstove for a new cleaner-burning heating appliance and receive up to $600 in rebates.
-Replacing your old woodstove with a cleaner-burning gas stove, EPA-certified pellet stove, propane stove or heat pump not only saves time hauling and chopping wood, but also reduces health and safety risks associated with burning wood.
+Replace your smoky, old wood burning appliance with a cleaner heating appliance and receive up to $2,000 in rebates.
+Heat pumps not only save time hauling and chopping wood, but also reduce health and safety risks associated with burning wood.

 Did you know that smoke pollution from woodstove heating can impact your health, as well as the health and well-being of your neighbours, your family and your kids?
 While woodstoves provide a cozy living room atmosphere, old uncertified woodstoves contribute to poor air quality.
 Particular matter (PM2.5) released from activities including wood burning, has been found to negatively impact the body, especially the lungs and heart.